The Town I Loved So Well lyrics

 To see how a town could be brought to it's knees

-By the armoured cars and the bombed-out bars
+By the armored cars and the bombed-out bars

 And the gas that hangs on to every breeze.